energywebfoundation/iam-client-examples/README.md

 To run the client examples, please follow below steps:

-1. Navigate to the app that you want to run: `cd client/angular-dapp` or `cd client/react-dapp` or `cd client/vue-dapp` or `cd client/delegate-auth`
+1. Navigate to the app that you want to run: `cd client/angular-dapp` or `cd client/react-dapp` or `cd client/delegate-auth`
 2. Install dependencies: `npm install`
 3. Run application: `npm start`